Eli-mas/ResearchProject-RamPressure-EM-JK/README.md

 # ResearchProject-RamPressure-EM-JK
 Repository to track the development of an astrophysical research project conducted with [Jeffrey Kenney](http://www.astro.yale.edu/kenney/pages/index.html) of Yale's astronomy department.
-I have personally been on this project since June 2016.

 ## Project aims and focus
 The purpose of the project is to develop a simple yet objective & reliable method for detecting the presence of ram pressure acting on a galaxy, and then estimating the direction of this pressure over the galaxy, given only a moment-0 map of the galaxy's gas content (HI [neutral hydrogen] for observational data, mixed for simulated data) at a particular time.
 We then seek to understand how our method performs on various galaxies for which we have data.